-In addition to its concert series in the Wilson Center, the Wilmington Symphony Orchestra provides both performance opportunities and an array of unique educational programs for Wilmington and Cape Fear Region residents through its Music For Youth education programs.
+In addition to its concert series in the Wilson Center, the WSO provides both performance opportunities and an array of unique educational programs for Wilmington and Cape Fear Region residents through its Music For Youth education programs.
 These education programs include the Wilmington Symphony Youth Orchestra, a Free Family Concert, the annual Richard R. Deas Young Artists Concerto Competition, and Artist-in-Residence Programs in area schools.
 The Music For Youth education programs impact 2,500 students in Southeastern North Carolina each year!

 The Symphony’s Impact on the Cape Fear Region